edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

       {
         id: 'post1',
         title: 'This one weird trick makes using databases fun',
-        content: 'Use EdgeDB',
+        content: 'Use Gel',
       },
       {
         id: 'post2',
-        title: 'How to build a blog with EdgeDB and Next.js',
+        title: 'How to build a blog with Gel and Next.js',
         content: "Let's start by scaffolding our app with `create-next-app`.", },
     ]